 Can I apply my sunscreen with a moisturizer?

 Yes, of course.
-People with dry skin and people that use a drying anti-acne medication at night can apply their moisturizer first, followed by an oil-free moisturizer.
+People with dry skin and who use a drying anti-acne medication at night can apply their moisturizer first, followed by an oil-free moisturizer.
 A good combination would be a niacinamide-based, oil-free moisturizer followed by an oil-free active face sunscreen.
-The niacinamide in the moisturizer can help protect the natural skin barrier and work together with the sunscreen to prevent sunburns and reduce sun damage.
+The niacinamide in the moisturizer can help protect the natural skin barrier and work with sunscreen to prevent sunburns and reduce sun damage.

 The best sunscreens for acne-prone skin are: